SMerrony/daikin2mqtt/README.md

 ## Description and Purpose
 This project provides a two-way link between some Daikin HVAC units' WiFi interfaces and your MQTT IoT network.

-*daikin2mqtt* runs as a background service or *daemon* and keeps track of the availability of the HVAC units and provides an easy to use MQTT interface.
+*daikin2mqtt* runs as a background service or *daemon* to keep track of the availability of the HVAC units and provide an easy to use MQTT interface with which you can monitor and control the system.

 ## User Guide
 See [USER_GUIDE.md](USER_GUIDE.md)